jtnydv/proton/README.md

 # Why Proton Framework

- * A lot of stagers.
+ * A lot of different stagers.
 ```
 There are a lot of stagers in Proton Framework
 such as mshta, disk and wmic stagers.
 ```
- * A lot of implants.
+ * A lot of different implants.
 ```
 There are a lot of implants in Proton Framework such
 as bypassuac_compdefaults and mimikatz_dotnet implants.